RSE-Sheffield/RSE-Sheffield.github.io/_newsletters/2020-11-06-newsletter.md

     University of Bristol RSE Team will host a free 2-day workshop in partnership with AWS aimed at researchers and research software engineers with the goals of: learning how to port and optimise applications for the cloud, using portable cloud technologies, such as terraform, to configure and deploy infrastructure-as-code applications, and gaining real hands-on experience of developing cloud applications in partnership with experienced RSEs and AWS solutions architects
 * [**Joint Roadmap for Open Science Tools 2020 Conference**](https://investinopen.org/community/jrost-2020-conference/) - 14-16 Dec 2020, online - a virtual event designed to hold space for the community of practitioners building, maintaining, and advocating for open tools to support research and collaboration.
 * [**Advent of Code**](https://adventofcode.com/) - Dec 2020 - No details for this year yet, but expect a month of advent-themed coding challenges throughout December!
-* [**SSI Collaborations Workshop**](https://www.software.ac.uk/news/save-date-collaborations-workshop-2021) - save the date!
-30th March - 1st April 2021, online - The Software Sustainability Institute’s Collaborations Workshop series brings together researchers, developers, innovators, managers, funders, publishers, policy makers, leaders and educators to explore best practices and the future of research software.
-The themes of CW21 will be around the following areas of research software: FAIR Research Software, Diversity and Inclusion, Software Sustainability.
+* **Research IT Forum** - 16th Dec 2020, 15:00-16:30, Blackboard Collaborate - **save the date!** -  The [Research IT team](https://www.sheffield.ac.uk/it-services/research/support) will be holding its next Research IT forum event on the 16th of December from 3 - 4.30pm.
+These quarterly events will celebrate research at Sheffield.
+This December’s event will be dedicated to showcasing machine learning at Sheffield.
+You can expect to hear about the statistics behind machine learning and the use of machine learning in medical imaging.
+You’ll also hear about two new high performance computing resources that will be available to users here at the University of Sheffield.

 #### SORSE